Lewis & ClarkLaw School

 Does anybody here care what I think about this place?

 Two students are elected as voting representatives to every standing faculty committee and two students sit as voting representatives at faculty meetings.
 The faculty committees decide policy, rules, set curriculum, and hire new faculty.
-The dean regularly holds open sessions to which any student is invited to come and ask questions or voice opinions.
 Students are also free to make appointments to talk to any administrator about any concern or idea they may have.

 What about academic integrity?

 The law school has an Honor Code.
 This means you are on your honor not to cheat.
-The Honor Code is in the "What's What."
+The Honor Code is in the “What’s What.”
 Read it.
-It's a violation of the honor code to fail to report a violation.
-We do not have very many honor code hearings but when the situations have called for it, honor committees have imposed serious sanctions up to and including dismissal from school.
+It’s a violation of the Honor Code to fail to report a violation.
+We do not have very many honor code investigations but when the situations have called for it, Honor Committees have imposed serious sanctions up to and including dismissal from school.
 If you are not sure if something is a violation, ask.
-You can ask your professor, you can ask me, you can ask the dean, just ask.
-If something in you says something might be on the "edge" of the code, ask.
+You can ask your professor, you can ask me, you can ask the Dean, just ask.
+If something in you says something might be on the “edge” of the Code, ask.
 Trust your instinct.
 Note that sharing outlines or notes, studying together, and talking over class assignments is NOT a violation unless an instructor has given an explicit instruction not to discuss something.

 What if something comes up that keeps me from being able to continue this year or later?